lbologna/hbp-sp6-guidebook/_sources/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst.txt

    -  For creation or edition of the item a form will appear

-      -  *Target*: Name of a target to receive the stimulation
+      -  *Population*: Name of a population to receive the stimulation
       -  *Delay*: Time when the stimulus commences, given in milliseconds(ms)
       -  *Duration*: Time length of stimulus duration, given in milliseconds(ms)
       -  *Number of synapses*: The number of synapses to create
+      -  *Pattern*: Type of stimulus to inject
       -  *Lambda*: Configure the random distribution
       -  *Weight*: The strength of the created synapses